qdiaps/djinni-parser/README.md

 journalctl --user -u djinni_parser.service
 ```
 2. **"Google Sheets API Error" error.** Make sure you have added the service bot's email (from `creds.json`) to your spreadsheet's access settings as an `Editor`.
+3. **"Spreadsheet is missing columns" error.** Ensure that every `name` in your `config.json` corresponds to a column header in your Google Sheet.
 3. **How do I change the start time?** Edit the timer file:
 ```bash
 nano ~/.config/systemd/user/djinni_parser.timer